xdrpp/stc/cmd/stc/stc.1.md

-* Account IDs and Signers are expressed using Stellar's "strkey" format, which is a base32-encoded format where public keys start with "G", pre-auth transaction hashes start with "T", and hash-X signers start with "X".
+* Account IDs and Signers are expressed using Stellar's "strkey" format, which is a base32-encoded format where public keys start with "G", multiplexed accounts start with "M", pre-auth transaction hashes start with "T", and hash-X signers start with "X".
 (Private keys start with "S" in strkey format, but never appear in transactions.)

 * Assets are formatted as _code_:_issuer_, where codes are formatted as printable ASCII bytes and two-byte hex escapes (e.g., `\x1f`), with no surrounding quotes.
 A literal backslash or colon in an asset code must be escaped (e.g., `\\`).

+* The `asset` field in `AllowTrustOp` (where the issuer is implicit) is rendered the same as the _code_ in an asset.

 Note that txrep is more likely to change than the base-64 XDR encoding of transactions.
 Hence, if you want to preserve transactions that you